florasi/Villain/README.md

-# Scar
+# Villain
-Code for the paper "SCAR: Practical Backdoor Attacks Against Split Learning"
+Code for the paper "VILLAIN: Practical Backdoor Attacks Against Split Learning"

 # Our method of label inference and backdoor attack